-Individuals and entities regulated by federal agencies must adhere to program-specific 1 2 requirements prescribed by statute or regulation.
-Sometimes, however, agencies prospectively 3 excuse individuals or entities from statutory or regulatory requirements through waivers or exemptions.1 The authority to waive or exempt regulated parties from specific legal 4 requirements affords agencies much-needed flexibility to respond to situations where generally 5 applicable laws are a poor fit for a given situation.2 Emergencies or other unforeseen 6 7 circumstances may also render compliance with statutory or regulatory requirements impossible 8 or impracticable.
-In such instances, requiring strict adherence to legal requirements may not be 9 desirable.3 This is particularly true where the recipient of a waiver or exemption demonstrates 10 that it intends to engage in conduct that will otherwise further the agency's legitimate goals.
+Individuals and entities regulated by federal agencies must adhere to program-specific requirements prescribed by statute or regulation.
+Sometimes, however, agencies prospectively excuse individuals or entities from statutory or regulatory requirements through waivers or exemptions.1 The authority to waive or exempt regulated parties from specific legal requirements affords agencies much-needed flexibility to respond to situations in which generally applicable laws are a poor fit for a given situation.2 Emergencies or other unforeseen circumstances may also render compliance with statutory or regulatory requirements impossible or impracticable.3 In such instances, requiring strict adherence to legal requirements may not be desirable.4 This is particularly true when the recipient of a waiver or exemption demonstrates that it intends to engage in conduct that will otherwise further the agency's legitimate goals.

-1Agencies may also retrospectively excuse regulated parties from complying with the law by refusing to bring an enforcement action once a legal violation has already occurred.
+1 Agencies may also retrospectively decline to bring an enforcement action once a legal violation has already occurred.
 This recommendation, however, is confined to the agency practice of prospectively waiving or exempting regulated parties from legal requirements.

 2 The terms "waiver" and "exemption" carry various meanings in agency practice.
-For the purposes of this recommendation, where Congress has expressly authorized an agency to excuse a regulated party from a legal requirement, the term "waiver" is used.
-Where an agency is implicitly authorized by Congress to excuse a regulated party from a legal requirement, "exemption" is used.
+For the purposes of this recommendation, when Congress has expressly authorized an agency to excuse a regulated party from a legal requirement, the term "waiver" is used.
+If an agency is implicitly authorized by Congress to excuse a regulated party from a legal requirement, "exemption" is used.
 These definitions stem from the report underlying this recommendation.
 See Aaron L. Nielson, Waivers, Exemptions, and Prosecutorial Discretion: An Examination of Agency Nonenforcement Practices (Nov.
-1, 2017), available at https://acus.gov/report/regulatory-waivers-and-exemptions-final-report.
+1, 2017) (report to the Admin.
+Conf. of the U.S.), https://acus.gov/report/regulatory-waivers-and-exemptions-final-report.
 Some agencies may also derive authority to grant waivers or exemptions from presidential delegations under Article II of the Constitution.
 That category of waivers and exemptions is outside the scope of this recommendation.